marshalhayes/gitbucket-githooks-plugin/README.md

 # gitbucket-githooks-plugin

-A GitBucket plugin that enables a limited set of `~/.git/hooks`.
+A [GitBucket](https://github.com/gitbucket/gitbucket) plugin that enables a limited set of [`~/.git/hooks`](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+[See which hooks are currently supported](#supported-hooks).

 ## Usage

-This GitBucket plugin is intended to be a one-and-done solution for enabling support for the [built-in hook functionality in Git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+This [GitBucket](https://github.com/gitbucket/gitbucket) plugin is intended to be a one-and-done solution for enabling support for the [built-in hook functionality in Git](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 To begin using the plugin: